-When you grow up with the ability to shop from your couch, why would you ever go into a crowded department store?
-Millennials just don’t have the shop-till-you-drop attitude prior generations may have held regarding big department stores.
+When you grow up with the ability to shop from your couch, why would you go into a crowded department store?
+The different shopping habits of young people are sometimes cited as a reason why, even before the pandemic, some big department stores have been closing stores.

-That’s a complicated subject, however, writes Sacramento, California’s KBET TV:
+It’s a complicated subject, however, writes Sacramento, California’s KBET TV:

 “Millennials are less likely than previous generations to shop in brick and mortar stores, but the rise in online shopping could also be to blame.”

 14. Wine corks

 Corks may be traditional, but other options, including synthetic “corks,” can be faster and simpler to remove.
-We’ll drink to that.

-Ding-dong!
 Who’s there?
 Not millennials, apparently.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.